st3v3nmw/rust-algorithms/README.md

 # Algorithms

 Repository for my algorithms and data structures implementation (Lists approx. 400 algorithms). \
-Checked algorithms have been implemented in Rust in the respective folders. \
+Checked algorithms have been implemented in Rust in "src/respective folder".
-A work in progress.

 ## Backtracking